-Marxist criminologists see power as largely being held by the Bourgeoisie and laws are a reflection of Bourgeois ideology.
+Marxist criminologists see power being held by the Bourgeoisie and laws are a reflection of Bourgeois ideology.
 The legal system (lawyers, judges and the courts) and the police all serve the interests of the Bourgeoisie.
 These institutions are used to control the masses, prevent revolution and keep people in a state of false consciousness.

 For the purposes of A2 Sociology, the Marxist perspective on crime may be summarised into four key points: